Creating a sustainable home takes time. I know everything takes time, but there’s a lot of learning and, at times, there’s saving up to happen.

 I have no idea.
 Well, I do, but I don’t have a specific number or answer.
 I’ve read that small home living is fewer than 1,000 sq feet, but then how many people can live there?
 Just one person in 1,000 sq. feet is astronomically different than a family of four!

-At the moment, we live in a 1250 sq. foot house, but we plan to convert the garage to a living unit for guests.
+At the moment, we live in a 1250 sq. foot house, but we’re in the process of converting the garage into an office for me and a guest room.
+See our ADU plans!

 Heating, Air, & Ventilation